MainuddinAlam/File_Organization/README.md

 # File_Organization

+Welcome to my File Organization repo.
-Bash script to organize files into directories based on their extension
+This bash script helps with organizing  directories based on their extension

 Tutorial:
 1) Clone this git repository to get the script